Accessibility

 Note:

-This requirement meets audio description guidelines whereby all services and information must be available with either an audio description or text alternative.
-Specifically, compliance under requirement 1.2.5 mandates an audio description.
+This requirement aligns with audio description guidelines, ensuring that all services and information are accessible through either an audio description or a text alternative.
+Specifically, compliance with requirement 1.2.5 mandates the inclusion of an audio description.

 Exceptions